UnderscoreBrad/BasicBot_PY/README.md

 **Supported Features**

+Bot starts and restarts via the owner's DM channel

 'User Joined Your Channel' and 'User Left Your Channel' messages (in progress)

 Youtube audio playback (queue in progress)